steelvelveteen/graphql-express/README.md

 > `const graphqlHTTP = require('express-graphql').graphqlHTTP;`

 Try now the browser at `localhost:5000/graphql` and you should get a nice error message `:)`

+### Setting up the GraphQL schema.

+5. First import the relevant libraris from graphql.
+6. Define the schema and pass it into the app.use() method call